 - Silliness: Often people having duck as their totem animal are regarded to be goofy and silly.
-They love to have a good laughter and immense fun.
+They love to have good laughter and immense fun.
 They crack jokes quite often to make others laugh and feel happy with it.
 They are pleasant to be with and also fun-loving.
 Their company is desired by almost everyone, including strangers.

-- Intuition: This totem animal allows you to reconnect with your emotions while providing you with the gift of intuitions.
+- Intuition: This totem animal allows you to reconnect with your emotions while providing you with the gift of intuition.
 People with duck totems are considered to be highly intuitive.
 It is their intuitive insights that determine their decisions and choices to make.
 Often, they feel emotional about some work that needs to be undertaken in certain situations.

 - Emotional balance: This totem animal is also said to symbolize Yin and Yang as well as emotional balance.
 The female duck is said to symbolize negativity and sadness.
-On the other hand, drake symbolizes happiness, positivity and joy.
+On the other hand, drake symbolizes happiness, positivity, and joy.
 To have a better balance in life, it is necessary to embrace all types of emotions.
 This includes both the good as well as the bad ones.
 Hence, this totem animal provides you with learning to be emotionally balanced.
 You need to seek balance in the different aspects of your life.
 You also need to embrace positive and negative emotions and learn a few lessons imparted by this totem animal.
 It also shows you to be an emotionally balanced individual, having achieved emotional peace.
 It also guides you in life, while providing you with new amazing experiences.